Create a

 Develop a powerful evidence-based HR unit that produces talent intelligence that can explain and predict business and HR challenges for the broader organization.
 Move beyond the basic HRIS or reporting team into one that integrates HR and business data, uses advanced statistical techniques, produces reports that link business and HR trends, and focuses on decision support by managers and HR pros alike.

-In addition, unique thinking and ideas come from various HR consulting and academic thought leaders who illuminate new possibilities from a service delivery standpoint.
+In addition, unique ideas come from various HR consulting and academic thought leaders who illuminate new possibilities from a service-delivery perspective.
 Some of these include:

 6. Update the HRBP role with strategic talent leaders